ilios/user-guide/learner-groups/edit-group-properties/README.md

 **Learner List:** Any of these students can be assigned either into this group,back up to the cohort level or they can be moved into another group by navigating to the other group first.

 **Default Location:** If a Room Number (Location) is not specified for a specific Offering, this default location is attached instead.
-This applies to Small Group offerings but not to Lectures.
+This applies to offerings created as "Small Groups" but not to events created as "Offerings" during the new offering creation process.

 **Default Instructor:** Same as with location.

 [**Default Virtual Learning Link:**](https://iliosproject.gitbook.io/ilios-user-guide/learner-groups/learner-group-defaults#default-virtual-learning-link) Same as with location.

 [**Learner Group Calendar:**](https://iliosproject.gitbook.io/ilios-user-guide/learner-groups/calendar) Display or hide calendar of events associated with this learner group and / or sub groups.

+### Needs Accommodation

 **Needs Accommodation:** This is set to affirmative by sliding the toggle as shown below.
 This is for virtual learning.
 The learner group has at least one member who requires accommodation like closed captions or something else in a virtual learning setting.